AttractionsDay TripsGardensKeukenhof

 In 1857 the castle gardens were completely redesigned in English style by landscape architect Jan David Zocher and son Louis Paul Zocher, who also designed Vondelpark in Amsterdam.

 In 1949 a group of 20 Dutch flower bulb growers came together with a plan to use the estate to exhibit spring-flowering bulbs.
-Subsequently, Keukenhof opened its doors for the first time in 1950 and received over 230,000 visitors in its first year.
+Subsequently, Keukenhof opened its doors for the first time in 1950 and received 325,000 visitors in its first year.

 keukenhof tour